 What’s The Purpose of a Cash Flow Statement?

 The cash flow statement gets used in a couple of different ways.
 It can be a point of reference to help investors understand how a company’s operations are going.
 This includes factors like where the money is coming from and how it is being spent.

 A CFS is important because it gives investors a clear view of how profitable and solid the company is.
 On the other hand, creditors will use the CFS to understand how much liquidity (cash) is in the company for it to pay debts and continue its operations.

 Types of Cash Flow Statements

-A CFS can be set up in one of two ways.
-They come as direct method statements or an indirect method statements.
+A CFS can be set up in one of two ways: direct method statements or indirect method statements.

 Most people find the indirect method to be more difficult to work out.
 In short, it begins with the net income.
 Then it factors in numbers to account for depreciation (decrease in value.)

 How to Make a Simple Cash Flow Statement